gaycodegal/simple-zig-wasm-synthesizer/README.md

 ### Later

 - Waveform editing
-- Make music be able to use notes and sfx alike to play music
+- Make music be able to use notes and sfx alike to play music (sfx as instruments)
 - Make an optional file format for the music

 ## Licenses